Ashyni/mpv-scripts/README.md

 SHIFT+C do:

-If auto=false, crop on demand.
+If auto=false, "crop" on demand.
-If auto=true, remove last crop and stay disable until key is press again.
+If auto=true, remove last "crop" and stay disable until key is press again.

 ### Troubleshooting